jbuehl/homealone/README.md

 ### Design goals

 The design of the project targets the following goals.
-Not all of them have been strictly met.

 -  Distributed - Functions are distributed across devices in the system.
 -  Devices are autonomous - Whenever possible, devices can run independently of the system.
 There is no requirement for a centralized controller.